tokenami/tokenami/README.md

 }
 ```

 Included component definitions contribute their extracted classes.
-The focus utility and conflicting declarations, such as the new background, appear inline so the extending definition takes precedence.
+The non-conflicting `font-weight` stays in the stylesheet.
+The focus utility and conflicting background appear inline so the extending definition takes precedence.
 For example:

 ```html
 <button